Coming in early 2020

 Third in a Series

-700 years from now … What if the rich became complacent?
+After 700 years of a golden age for the elite … After 700 years of another dark age for the destitute … What if the rich became complacent?
 What if the poor awakened to reality?
 How would the formula change?
-It may change the land called Capitolium … or will it?
+It may cause an upheaval in the land called Albacron… or will it?

 1 – A PIECE OF ME … LOST

 My ten-year-old twin sister and I played in the back parlor of the mayor’s mansion when the attack began.

 “Alcyon,” Taygeta said, pulling on the doll between us.
 “Mama gave her to me.”

 I laughed.
 “No, she gave you the boy.”

 She giggled.
 “No she didn’t.
 She gave you the boy and me the girl.”

 They pulled and tugged back and forth.
 I let go just as Taygeta yanked as hard as she could, and she fell backwards on the floor, the doll flying free past her head.
 She rolled over onto her knees as I jumped on her.
 We wrestled and giggled trying to get a good hold on the other.